gabrielfalcao/bose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

 concurrently, but *may* be shared by tests running in different processes -- for instance a package-level fixture that starts an external http server or initializes a shared database -- then set ``_multiprocess_shared_ = True`` in the context.
-Fixtures for contexts so marked will execute in the primary nose process, and tests in those contexts will be individually dispatched to run in parallel.
+Fixtures for contexts so marked will execute in the primary bose process, and tests in those contexts will be individually dispatched to run in parallel.